lantelyes/uploadr/README.md

 ## Postmortem

 I had a lot of fun completing this challenge!
-However, there were some things I didnt get to implement due to time constraints that I wish I could have, they are as follows:
+However, there were some things I didnt get to implement due to time constraints that I wish I could have, they are:

 * Login page
 * Multiple users